Dnieper: Tributaries

 Many small direct tributaries also exist, such as, in the Kyiv area, the Syrets (right bank) in the north of the city, the historically significant Lybid (right bank) passing west of the centre, and the Borshahivka (right bank) to the south.
 The water resources of the Dnieper basin compose around 80% of the total for all Ukraine.

 Rapids

 The Dnieper Rapids were part of the trade route from the Varangians to the Greeks, first mentioned in the Kyiv Chronicle.
-The route was probably established in the late eighth and early ninth centuries and gained significant importance from the tenth until the first third of the eleventh century.
+The route was probably established in the late 8th and early 9th centuries and gained importance from the 10th until the early part of the 11th century.
 On the Dnieper the Varangians had to portage their ships round seven rapids, where they had to be on guard for Pecheneg nomads.

-Along this middle flow of the Dnieper, there were 9 major rapids (although some sources cite a fewer number of them), obstructing almost the whole width of the river, about 30 to 40 smaller rapids, obstructing only part of the river, and about 60 islands and islets.
+Along this middle flow of the Dnieper, there were 9 major rapids (although some sources cite a smaller number), obstructing almost the whole width of the river, about 30 to 40 smaller rapids, obstructing only part of the river, and about 60 islands and islets.

 After the Dnieper hydroelectric station was built in 1932, they were inundated by Dnieper Reservoir.